christianbullo/inventoryapp/README.md

 ### `Solution`

-Organized all lab supply ordes and informations in a single dashboard.
+Organized all lab supply orders and informations in a single dashboard.

 ### `Outcome`